 - Significance of early CPR by lay rescuers.

-- Significance of early epinephrine administration.
+- Importance of early epinephrine administration.

-- Real-time audiovisual feedback in the delivery of high-quality CPR.
+- Real-time audio-visual feedback in the delivery of high-quality CPR.

 - Patient care after the return of spontaneous circulation (ROSC).

 - Care for pediatric patients after discharge from the hospital.

 - Management of cardiac arrest in expectant mothers.

 - Handling of opioid emergencies and early CPR by bystanders.

 Advanced Life Support